JavierMP-97/mt-rl-ad-carla/README.md

 This project was a significant step forward in my journey with Machine Learning for autonomous driving.
 Compared to my Bachelor’s thesis, this work represents a more structured, methodical, and technically advanced approach to solving complex reinforcement learning challenges and research tasks.

 My work in autonomous driving didn't stop here.
 I kept helping other students with their own theses and projects.
-For this purpose I've developed a small toolkit to quickstart your autonomous driving projects with carla **[CARLA_RL](https://github.com/JavierMP-97/carla_rl)**.
+For this purpose I've developed a small toolkit to quickstart your autonomous driving projects with **[CARLA_RL](https://github.com/JavierMP-97/carla_rl)**.

 ## Publications